History of PAHSA

-Twenty-one PAHSA member organizations are listed on the 2015 LeadingAge/Ziegler 150* (LZ 150), reporting more than 34,000 combined units of senior housing.
-PAHSA members make up the largest faith-based affiliated group appearing in the LZ 150, confirming the significant role that PAHSA member organizations play in providing services to older adults.
+Twenty-eight PAHSA member organizations are listed on the 2019 LeadingAge/Ziegler 200* (LZ 200), reporting more than 43,800 combined units of senior housing in over 205 senior living communities.
+In addition, PAHSA organizations own or manage over 225 affordable housing senior communities.
+PAHSA members make up the largest faith-based affiliated group appearing in the LZ 200, confirming the significant role that PAHSA member organizations play in providing services to older adults.

 As an independent, non-profit association representing organizations that provide senior residential communities, care and services, PAHSA exists to serve older adults through mission and faith.
 Our Presbyterian relationships enable PAHSA to fulfill its mission to provide and encourage networking and educational opportunities among its members, and to promote the ministries of its members.
 Together with our members, PAHSA sustains a long-standing commitment to Presbyterian senior ministry through leadership development, sharing best practices, forging and strengthening Presbyterian mission connections with and on behalf of our members, and increasing visibility and access about senior housing and services to a nationwide audience of older adults and their families.

-*LeadingAge is an association of 6,000 older adult housing and services providers, 39 state partners, hundreds of businesses, consumer groups, foundations and research partners.
+*LeadingAge is a national association representing 6,000 not-for-profit older adult housing and services providers, 39 state partners, hundreds of businesses, consumer groups, foundations and research partners.
 Ziegler is one of the nation’s leading underwriters of financing for not-for-profit senior living providers.
-LZ 150 lists the largest not-for-profit systems providing services through senior living in the United States, nearly 90% of the LZ 150 organizations have an affiliation with a religious organization or a fraternal or military group.
+LZ 200 lists the largest not-for-profit systems providing services through senior living in the United States, nearly 90% of the LZ 200 organizations have an affiliation with a religious organization or a fraternal or military group.